Integralist/Fresh-Install/README.md

 The IRC terminal client irssi is hard to remember and type so I aliased it to `irc` which is much easier.

-See the .irssi folder with notifier script (`/run scripts/notifier.pl` from within irssi)
+See the .irssi folder with notifier script (`/run scripts/notifier.pl` from within irssi - the script is taken from here: https://github.com/paddykontschak/irssi-notifier) and it also requires `gem install terminal-notifier` to be installed (possible into the system ruby -> like WeeChat did).

 - `/join {channel}` = join a specific channel
 - `/n` = lists all users